web-illinois/toolkit-builder/site/components/image-feature.md

   <p>The College of LAS honors individuals and teams that have demonstrated service and sacrifice beyond expectations during the pandemic.</p>
   <p><a href="#" class="il-button">Celebrate the awardees</a></p>
 </div>

+## Technical Information

+Note that if you want to use the Overlay feature, you need to use the "overlay" template option and you cannot use the Attributes section.
+The overlay option only takes class information.
+The Attributes section is going to be depreciated, and we did not implement it for the new overlay option.